 Only the first letter of the title's first word should be capitalized.
-The title of the letter of inquiry should not have symbols, such as " $\beta$ ."
+The title of the letter of interest should not have symbols, such as " β ."
 Instead of the symbol, type the full name.
-For example, instead of " $\beta$ ," type "beta."
+For example, instead of " β ," type "beta."
 The Grant Management Site cannot support symbols, and any non-ASCII characters will be converted to question marks ("?") upon submission.
-If a resubmission, the title of the resubmission must be identical to the original application.